elmoritz/swift-on-server-one-click-deployment/.github/remote-scripts/README.md

 - [.github/actions/docker-cleanup/action.yml](/.github/actions/docker-cleanup/action.yml)

 **The script is always up-to-date** because it's uploaded fresh from the repository before each use.

+**Note:** The script is placed in the home directory to avoid permission issues, while the actual deployment operations happen in the directories specified by environment variables (`DEPLOY_PATH`, `COMPOSE_FOLDER`).

 ## Database Backups